ibm-cloud-docs/ibm-spectrum-lsf/generating-plan.md

 {: #next-steps-generate-plan-api}
 {: api}

-After you've successfully generated a plan, you can begin [Applying a plan](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-applying-plan&interface=api) to deploy your {{site.data.keyword.cloud_notm}} resources to build a {{site.data.keyword.spectrum_short}} cluster instance.
+After you have successfully generated a plan, you can begin [Applying a plan](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-applying-plan&interface=api) to deploy your {{site.data.keyword.cloud_notm}} resources to build a {{site.data.keyword.spectrum_short}} cluster instance.